Eating your own dog food

 Only then do we know what things we're good at, and those we can rely on others for.
 However we are constantly urged to simply abdicate responsibility and hand over the keys of our kingdom to someone else.

-Have a look at your personal digital self-defence, or your company infosec posture, and ask, when given the choice do I choose a difficult but correct path which I understand, or a convenient, mysterious option that hands over responsibility somehow?
+Have a look at your personal digital self-defence, or your company infosec posture, and ask: When given the choice do I choose a difficult but correct path which I understand, or a convenient, mysterious option that hands over responsibility somehow?